 Pros and Cons of Gold Bands

 Like a little black dress, gold pairs well with anything and is incredibly versatile.
-“Pretty much every gemstone looks great paired with a classic gold band,” Theis says.
+“Pretty much every gemstone looks great paired with a classic gold band,” Thies says.
 “Having a classic gold band in your collection is the perfect alternative solution to wear alone when traveling or when you have a softer gemstone engagement ring like morganite, opal, and emerald gemstone rings.
 Those particular gemstones can get damaged easily due to their lack of strength.
 Having a gold band that you can wear all the time is the perfect solution.”

-Theis says that many setting styles work with the classic gold band and calls it a “staple in anyone’s collection,” so the sky is truly the limit for your unique ring stack or vibe.
+Thies says that many setting styles work with the classic gold band and calls it a “staple in anyone’s collection,” so the sky is truly the limit for your unique ring stack or vibe.

 However, if you’re captivated by the idea of wearing a vintage ring, there are a few details you should consider.
 She explains, “You want to make sure they still have a lifespan for daily wear.
 Look for signs of deterioration.
 Pitting and thinning are a couple obvious signs that the gold is breaking down.”
 Thin and worn bands can crack and break.

 What to Look for in a Gold Band

 - What kind of gold should I choose?
 According to Thies, 14K is the “American standard” for gold, while 18K is the European standard.
 “18K yellow gold is richer in color and considered finer quality as it has a larger percentage of gold,” she says.
 20K, 22K, and 24K gold are softer and will bend and form to the finger, so Thies advises choosing 14K or 18K for an everyday ring with optimal strength and durability.